Mom, it’s time for our case quiz!

 I took the ______________________ 200c…feeling calm… I took it last night and I took it this morning.
 The hardness is subsiding but best of all is the improvement on the mental sphere.

 Well, folks, you know that that’s what we want to hear after a remedy is given, right?
 That the “mentals” have improved?
-That’s gold to us!
-It means the remedy is correct and that all will be well!
-The mentals change first, it’s just the opposite of “regular” medicine which makes the local complaint “better” (if you’re lucky) but the mentals and emotionals often go all out-of-whack!
+That’s golden to us!
+It means the remedy is correct and that all will be well soon!
+The mentals change first, it’s just the opposite of “regular” medicine which makes the local complaint “better” (if you’re lucky) but the mentals, emotions and energy often go bad!

 So what remedy is this?
 Write to me at [email protected] and let me know.